paulternate/cf-venafi-automation/docs/02-one-time-account-setup/README.md

 **Answer: probably nothing.**

-The AWS accounts you're using today have likely had the fix applied so the following action is **not required** and you can move straight on with the [first exercise](../03-tlspc-create-application/README.md).
+If you're using a Venafi/Jetstack AWS account today then the fix has likely been applied already so the following action is **not required** and you can move straight on with the [first exercise](../03-tlspc-create-application/README.md).

-For anyone else, assuming you have the elevated rights required, you need to apply this fix via CloudFormation.
+For anyone else, assuming you have the elevated rights required in your AWS account, you will need to apply this fix via CloudFormation.

 If you're not sure, please consult your instructor.